 1. Why do you have to eat gluten free?
 Are you allergic?

 No, I’m not allergic.
-I have an autoimmune disease called Celiac Disease or CD (spelled Coeliac in the Eastern Hemisphere).
+I have an autoimmune disease called Celiac Disease or CD (spelled Coeliac in the UK, Europe, etc).
 This means that when I eat gluten, my body reacts as if it’s an invader, and in effect hurts itself in the process of trying to attack gluten.
 The only known treatment for Celiac is a gluten free diet.

 According to Google: Celiac disease is a condition that damages the lining of the small intestine and prevents it from absorbing parts of food that are important for staying healthy.